You hired a brilliant engineer. Great resume. Aced the LeetCode interview. Strong references.

 Our Approach: Real Code, Real Problems

 We do not give candidates toy problems.
-We give them YOUR actual code.
+We use pre-built standardized assessments with real-world, domain-specific challenges.

 Here is How It Works: